-7. APPROACHES TO WRITING
+8. APPROACHES TO WRITING

-Phonics and spellings are taught on a daily basis from Foundation Stage to Year 2 and where necessary in Year 3.
-Spelling Toolkit activities are used as stand alone or integral to English lessons from Year 2 to Year 6.
+Read, Write Inc Phonics is taught on a daily basis from Foundation Stage to Year 2 and where necessary in Year 3.
+Read, Write Inc Spellings scheme is used as stand-alone or integral to English lessons from Year 2 to Year 6.
 A multi-sensory approach to spellings is encouraged throughout the school.